Senate Democrats Question Vetting Of Cabinet Picks With Slew Of Hearings

 Sen. McConnell sent Sen. Reid a letter on nominations in 2009.
 We updated the dates and names and sent it back. pic.twitter.com/nrh4yqqqx5— Matt House (@mattwhouse) January 9, 2017

-Minority Leader Chuck Schumer read some of the letter on the Senate floor, and mailed a copy of the letter back to McConnell.
+Minority Leader Chuck Schumer read some of the letter on the Senate floor and mailed a copy of the letter back to McConnell.

 Some of this is the old axiom, "Where you stand depends on where you sit," and now Republicans are sitting in the majority.

-There are a few reasons why Republicans are stacking up so many confirmation hearings this week.
+There are a few reasons Republicans are stacking up so many confirmation hearings this week.

 One point McConnell makes is that President-elect Trump needs to have his national security team in place on Inauguration Day.
 Another reason is that the rush gives Democrats less time to prepare for and possibly delay some of the hearings.